-The University of New Haven offers one binding admission program and three non-binding admission programs for first year fall admission: Early Decision, Early Action, and Regular Decision.
+The University of New Haven offers one binding admission program and three non-binding admission programs for first year fall admission: Early Decision, Early Action (I & II), and Regular Decision.

 To be considered for certain programs and receive numerous benefits, students must follow the established timelines and important dates listed above.
 Admission to the University of New Haven is extremely competitive and early applications are encouraged due to limited space in many of our 100 degree programs.

 Our admissions staff begins reviewing applications for the fall semester on September 1 on a rolling basis, even for students applying Early Decision or Early Action.
 Students should expect to receive a decision on their completed application no later than 4-6 weeks of when their application is complete.